blacksky-algorithms/Documentation/docs/blacksky-tech/deploying-a-relay.md

 # Deploying the Rsky Relay
 This section will outline how to deploy and tweak your own instance of the [rsky relay](https://github.com/blacksky-algorithms/rsky/tree/main/rsky-relay).
 This guide will aim to be cost effective, but one can tweak their instance to meet their goals.
+Finally, we'll be using GCP for this demonstration, but these concepts should be transferrable to other cloud hosting platforms.

+## Recommended Tools
+We recommend you have the following tools installed on your local machine:
+- websocat

 ## Introduction
 You may be asking yourself "what is a relay?" and "why should I care about it?"